Gunman-Contracts-modders/gunman-contracts-modders.github.io/docs/weapons/anbhvrgunbase.md

 :   Postfix

 Usage example
-:   Play the mag-eject effect on the hand holding the gun, as grab feedback.
+:   Play a grab effect on the hand grabbing the gun.

 ### `AddShotgunShell`